myeongsuseong/myeongsuseong.github.io/_pages/members.md

 **Jiachen Zhou** (From September 2024 to present)
 Email: Jiachen.Zhou24__at__student.xjtlu.edu.cn
-Program: Ph.D. in Electronic and Electrical Engineering (3rd semester)
+Program: Ph.D. in Electronic and Electrical Engineering (4th semester)
 Working on the development and applications of laser speckle imaging systems.
 Supervisory team: Dr. Anh Nguyen (UoL) and Dr. Jeong Hyeon Park (XJTLU).

+**Xingqian (Boray) Wang** (From March 2026 to present)
+Email: Xingqian.Wang23__at__student.xjtlu.edu.cn
+Program: Ph.D. in Electronic and Electrical Engineering (1st semester)
+Working on the development and applications of brain monitoring system.
+Supervisory team: Dr. Anh Nguyen (UoL) and Dr. Filbert Juwono (XJTLU).

 ***Master's student***
 TBA